nkovalenko93/sequelize-stream/README.md

 ```

-defaultBatchSize - is an optional parameter that means amount of batches to be fetched with each chunk.
+`defaultBatchSize` - is an optional parameter that means default amount of batches to be fetched with each chunk for all models.
 Default value is 100.

+To get stream object you need to do:
 ```
 const stream = db.models.User.findAllWithStream({batchSize: 50});
 stream.pipe(res);
 ```

-batchSize - is a default batch size for target fetching.
+`batchSize` - is an optional parameter that means default batch size for target fetching (model batch size or default batch size will be taken if parameter is not defined).

-function findAllWithStream returns a readable stream.
+`function findAllWithStream` returns a readable stream.

 Also batch size can be set for each user separately like this: